thomasaarholt/prism-em.github.io/installation.md

 <a name ="cmake-options"></a>
 ### List of Prismatic CMake options

-Here's a list of the various options you can set and CMake and what they represent
+Here's a list of the various custom options you can set and CMake and what they represent

+* `PRISMATIC_ENABLE_CLI` - Build the command line interface `prismatic`"
+* `PRISMATIC_ENABLE_GPU` - Enable GPU supprt.
+Requires locating CUDA headers/libraries
+* `PRISMATIC_ENABLE_GUI` - Build the GUI, `prismatic-gui`.
+Requires locating Qt5 headers/libraries.
+* `PRISMATIC_ENABLE_PYTHON_GPU` - Build the `cuPrismatic` shared library, which is used by the GPU version

 ### CLI Options
 The following options are available with `prismatic`, each documented as **_long form_** **_(short form)_** *parameters* : description